CSCfi/csc-user-guide/docs/quantum-computing/helmi/helmi_quick.md

 #### Generate your SSH keys

-After registration, you need to register a **public** key (**Note!
-Key must be RSA 4K bits or ed25519**).
-In order to do that you need to generate an SSH key pair.
+After registering for a LUMI user account, you need to register a **public** key (**Note!
+Key must be RSA 4096 bits or ed25519**).
+For this, you need to generate an SSH key pair.

 === "From a terminal (all OS)"

-    An SSH key pair can be generated in the Linux, macOS, Windows PowerShell and MobaXterm terminal.
-It is important to create a long enough key length.
-For example, you can use the following command to generate a 4096 bits RSA key:
+    An SSH key pair can be generated in a Linux, macOS, Windows PowerShell, or MobaXterm terminal.
+You can use the following command to generate a 4096 bits RSA key:

     ```
     ssh-keygen -t rsa -b 4096
     ```

-    or for a ed25519 key:
+    or alternatively, a ed25519 key:

     ```
     ssh-keygen -t ed25519
     ```

     You will be prompted for a file name and location where to save the key.
-Accept the defaults by pressing **enter**.
+Accept the defaults by pressing **Enter**.
 Alternatively, you can choose a custom name and location.
 For example `/home/username/.ssh/id_rsa_lumi`.

     Next, you will be asked for a passphrase.
 Please choose a secure passphrase.
-It should be at least 8 characters long and should contain numbers, letters and special characters. **Do not leave the passphrase empty**.
+It should be at least 16 characters long and should contain numbers, letters and special characters. **Do not leave the passphrase empty**.

-    After that a SSH key pair is created.
-If you choose the name given as an example, you should have files named `id_rsa_lumi` and `id_rsa_lumi.pub` in your `.ssh` directory.
+    Now, your SSH key pair is created.
+If you chose the name given as an example, you should have files named `id_rsa_lumi` and `id_rsa_lumi.pub` in your `$HOME/.ssh` directory.

 === "With MobaXTerm or PuTTY (Windows)"

     An SSH key pair can be generated with the PuTTygen tool or with MobaXterm (**Tools --> MobaKeyGen**).
-Both tools are identical.

     In order to generate your key pairs for LUMI, choose the option RSA and set the number of bits to 4096.
 The, press the *Generate* button.